-Water is one of the fundamental necessities for life on this planet, and is a critical ingredient in many substances.
+Water is one of the fundamental necessities for life on this planet and is a critical ingredient in many substances.
 You, yourself, are almost 60% water.
 We drink it, bathe in it, swim in it, eat food grown with it – the list goes on and on.
 Considering how ubiquitous, essential, and common water is, it’s all the more amazing that it can also do such devastating damage.
 Water is one of the biggest hazards in the home.
 Unwanted moisture and water damage can contribute to a myriad of home problems, health problems, and can even render your home uninhabitable.

-Today, we’re going to look specifically at water damage and wood flooring.
-We’ll explore the sources of water damage that can have an impact on flooring.
+Today, we’re going to look specifically at the water damage and wood flooring.
+We’ll explore the sources of water damage that can have an impact on the flooring.
 Additionally, we’ll talk about the various categories of water damage, and how they dictate different levels of inspection, remediation, and restoration response.

 Then, we’ll look at what water does to wood floors, and talk a bit about the different kinds of wood floors and how they respond and handle this damage.
 Next, we’ll focus on the key hazards created by water damage to wood flooring – not just physical and aesthetic problems, but much more serious health hazards like mold, mildew, bacteria, and fungal growth.

 Further, we’ll look at the different steps for identifying water damage, inspecting for water damage, and hiring professionals to remediate and restore your wood flooring.
-Finally, we’ll talk about one of the premiere testing companies who can help inspect and determine the extent and impact of water damage on your wood floors – FunGuy Inspections.
+Finally, we’ll talk about one of the premier testing companies who can help inspect and determine the extent and impact of water damage on your wood floors – FunGuy Inspections.

 Where Does Water Damage Come From?